rkhal101/Web-Security-Academy-Series/GraphQL-API/lab-03.md

 ---
 ## But first, lets make sure we understand what introspection.

-**" Introspection is a feature in GraphQL that allows it to describe it's own data to the client**
+**" Introspection is a feature in GraphQL that allows it to describe it's own data to the client "**

-**" Introspection let's clients query a GraphQL Server for info about it's underlying schema, which includes data such as queries, mutations, subscriptions, directives, types, fields, and more.** "
+**" Introspection let's clients query a GraphQL Server for info about it's underlying schema, which includes data such as queries, mutations, subscriptions, directives, types, fields, and more. "**

 **" Introspection provides access to information about queries, mutations, subscriptions, fields, objects, and so on through the  ` __schema`  meta-field.
 This can be abused to disclose info about the app's schema. "**

-**_- Black Hat GraphQL, Next Generation APIs_
+**- _Black Hat GraphQL, Next Generation APIs_**
 `pages 33, 63, 99`

 **" Introspection is a built-in GraphQL function that enables you to query a server for information about the schema.
-It is commonly used by applications such as GraphQL IDEs and documentation generation tools.
+It is commonly used by applications such as GraphQL IDEs and documentation generation tools.**
-Like regular queries, you can specify the fields and structure of the response you want to be returned.
+**Like regular queries, you can specify the fields and structure of the response you want to be returned.**

 **For example, you might want the response to only contain the names of available mutations.
 Introspection can represent a serious information disclosure risk, as it can be